 - a Radio Area Network (RAN),

 - IP network underlay / overlay networks (RAN Edge, Pre-Aggregation, Aggregation) providing connectivity

 - via "IP / MPLS / Transport Network" to

-- Central Control (3GPP) applications including (for illustrative purposes here): Enhanced/Evolved Packet Core (EPC), IP Multimedia Sub-System (IMS) and Home Location Register (HLR) (& its friend Visitor Location Register (VLR) for roaming support).
+- Central Control (3GPP) applications including (for illustrative purposes here): Enhanced/Evolved Packet Core (EPC), IP Multimedia Sub-System (IMS) and Unified Data Management (UDM - provides 5G functions simillar to Home Location Register (HLR) & its friend Visitor Location Register (VLR) for roaming support).

 The communications services providers (CSPs) deploy their network assets at various "Deployment Sites".
 Moving from right to left the sites go from Central Data Centre (per State) to Regional Data Centres to Edge Sites (even more broadly deployed and smaller footprint sites) to Deep Edge Sites (very small footprint sites that could exist at the wireless antenna bases).

 In the current wireless network (3G/4G/LTE) the access networks are mostly built from physical networking elements (NEs).